9 out of 10 people found this review helpfulwrite a review of this game

 The GoodGabriel Knight: Sins of the Fathers was a landmark achievement even for a venerable developer like Sierra: a "serious" adventure in the vein of their own Laura Bow games, it was better scripted, better written, and thick with atmosphere.

 From that point of view, The Beast Within is most certainly a worthy sequel.
-Like the first game, it boasts a suspenseful story adorned by meticulous attention to detail.
+Like the first game, it boasts a suspenseful story, involving and credible with its meticulous attention to detail.
 Werewolves and obscure details about Bavarian kings hardly attracted me when I first heard about the game; I don't always enjoy Wagner's music and I certainly don't like Wagner himself.
-But Jane Jensen did her homework as a storyteller: she managed to present the quirky melange of "low" mythology and pseudo-historical material in such a way that I couldn't put the game down.
+But Jane Jensen did her homework as a storyteller: she managed to present the quirky melange of low mythology and pseudo-historical material in such a way that I couldn't put the game down.

 The Beast Within is an example of a how a well-crafted game can actually take advantage of the dubious FMV technology with live actors.
 I must admit I have a weakness for the lost art of FMV with live actors in games The joy of seeing your favorite adventure game being treated like a movie was among the strongest sensations of the time.
 Even games with handicapped gameplay (like Phantasmagoria) could create a lasting impression because, with the right tools and talent, the resulting atmosphere could be incredibly convincing.
 Same happens in this game, where the very first scene envelops you in a blood-chilling, yet oddly comforting ambiance of a well-told mystery.
 Technology here serves art, and both combine to give us a unique experience.